JustinW2513/DealOrNoDeal/README.md

 ## Running The Program

-You can run the `.jar` from the commandline using:
+You can run the `.jar` from the command line using:

     java -jar DealOrNoDeal.jar